singudotdev/java-microservices-spring-api/README.md

 Docker ELK: https://github.com/deviantony/docker-elk

-And you can deploy your own Keycloak instance with Docker using this guide: https://www.keycloak.org/getting-started/getting-started-docker
+You can deploy your own Keycloak instance with Docker using this guide: https://www.keycloak.org/getting-started/getting-started-docker